decidim-ice/decidim-module-decidim_awesome/docs/tweaks/forms-surveys-verifications.md

 - **Default behavior:** Disabled by default (no mandatory verification unless admin configures)
 - **Admin control:** Yes; admins can set requirements using scope restrictions (see [Global mechanisms](global-mechanisms.md))
 - **Enforcement:** Checked at access time; unverified users see "Verify account" prompt with clear next steps
-- **Exemptions:** Scoped admins and staff can bypass checks only in the admin panel.
+- **Exemptions:** Mandatory checks are only skipped for controllers/components explicitly allowed by configuration or when no requirements are configured; admins and staff are subject to the same checks.
 - **Compatibility:** Works with all participation types (proposals, surveys, comments)

 ![Mandatory verifications admin](../../examples/forced_verifications_admin.png)